LapisRaider/Two-In-One/README.md

 # About
-Two In One is a single-player 2D side-view puzzle-platformer game made with GameMaker v2023.1
+Two In One is a single-player 2D side-view puzzle-platformer game made with GameMaker Studios 2 v2023.1

 When Earth had sundered apart, it's up to two friends, torn apart into different worlds, to work together and merge back their worlds; through collecting magical energies in the form of fishes, avoiding traps and enemies, and manipulating certain elements.